 Doctors Debate the Effectiveness of Platelet-Rich Plasma Hair Restoration

-Regenerative medicine is the stimulation of the body’s own cells induce and promote healing.
+Regenerative medicine is the stimulation of the body’s own cells to induce and promote healing.
 One such technique, platelet-rich plasma (PRP) therapy, shows promise in the fields of hair transplantation and skin rejuvenation.

 What is platelet-rich plasma (PRP) therapy?

-Platelet-rich plasma (PRP) injections are prepared using a few tubes of the patient’s own blood, which after being centrifuged are injected into the treated areas, releasing growth factors that increase the proliferation of reparative cells.
+PRP injections are prepared using a few tubes of the patient’s own blood, which after being centrifuged are injected into the treated areas, releasing growth factors that increase the proliferation of reparative cells.

 According to clinical studies done by the New York Hospital for Special Surgery, “PRP injections have improved function and decreased pain to various maladies, including — but not limited to — elbow, wrist, shoulder, hip, knee, and ankle tendonosis.
 Early work is also showing promise for osteoarthritis.”